 Our projected cash needs and projected sources of liquidity depend upon, among other things, our actual results, and the timing and amount of our expenditures.
 As we continue to grow our market penetration of our mobile product, we will continue to experience negative working capital impacts from the timing of device-related cash flows when we sell devices to customers pursuant to equipment installment plans.
-Further, in 2022, Charter became a meaningful federal cash tax payer as the majority of their net operating losses have been utilized, which will be funded by distributions from us.
-Free cash flow was \$1.5 billion and \$2.2 billion for the three and six months ended June 30, 2023, respectively, and \$2.0 billion and \$3.8 billion for the three and six months ended June 30, 2023, respectively, and \$2.0 billion and \$3.8 billion for the three and six months ended June 30, 2023, respectively and \$2.0 billion and \$3.8 billion and cash on hand was approximately \$32 million.
+Further, in 2022, Charter became a meaningful federal cash tax payer as the majority of our net operating losses have been utilized.
+Free cash flow was \$668 million and \$1.3 billion for the three and six months ended June 30, 2023, respectively, and \$1.7 billion and \$3.5 billion for the three and six months ended June 30, 2022, respectively.
+See the table below for factors impacting free cash flow during the three and six months ended June 30, 2023 compared to the corresponding prior periods.
+As of June 30, 2023, the amount available under our credit facilities was approximately \$3.2 billion and cash on hand was approximately \$478 million.
 We expect to utilize free cash flow, cash on hand and availability under our credit facilities as well as future refinancing transactions to further extend the maturities of our obligations.
 The timing and terms of any refinancing transactions will be subject to market conditions among other considerations.
 Additionally, we may, from time to time, and depending on market conditions and other factors, use cash on hand and the proceeds from securities offerings or other borrowings to retire our debt through open market purchases, privately negotiated purchases, tender offers or redemption provisions.
 We believe we have sufficient liquidity from cash on hand, free cash flow and Charter Operating's revolving credit facility as well as access to the capital markets to fund our projected cash needs.

-We continue to evaluate the deployment of our cash on hand and anticipated future free cash flow including to invest in our business growth and other strategic opportunities, including our network evolution and expansion initiatives, the build-out and deployment of our CBRS spectrum, and mergers and acquisitions as well as distributions to parent companies for stock repurchases and dividends.
+We continue to evaluate the deployment of our cash on hand and anticipated future free cash flow including to invest in our business growth and other strategic opportunities, including our network evolution and expansion initiatives, the build-out and deployment of our CBRS spectrum, and mergers and acquisitions as well as stock repurchases and dividends.
 Charter's target leverage of net debt to the last twelve months Adjusted EBITDA remains at 4 to 4.5 times Adjusted EBITDA, and up to 3.5 times Adjusted EBITDA at the Charter Operating first lien level.
 Our leverage ratio was 4.5 times Adjusted EBITDA as of June 30, 2023.
 As Adjusted EBITDA grows, we expect to increase the total amount of our indebtedness to maintain leverage within Charter's target leverage range.
-Excluding purchases from Liberty Broadband Corporation ("Liberty Broadband") discussed below, during the three and six months ended June 30, 2023, Charter purchased in the public market approximately 1.0 million and 3.1 million shares of Charter Class A common stock, respectively, for approximately \$324 million and \$1.1 billion, respectively, and during the three and six months ended June 30, 2022, Charter purchased in the public market approximately 5.0 million and 9.4 million shares of Charter Class A common stock, respectively.
-Since the beginning of its buyback program in September 2016 through June 30, 2023, Charter has purchased approximately 153.1 million shares of Class A common stock and Charter Holdings common units for approximately \$69.8 billion, including purchases from Liberty Broadband and Advance/Newhouse Partnership ("A/N") discussed below.
+Excluding purchases from Liberty Broadband Corporation ("Liberty Broadband") discussed below, during the three and six months ended June 30, 2023, Charter purchased in the public market approximately \$1.0 million and 3.1 million shares of Charter Class A common stock, respectively, for approximately \$2.5 billion and \$1.1 billion, respectively, and during the three and six months ended June 30, 2022, Charter purchased in the public market approximately \$2.5 billion and \$5.0 billion, respectively.
+Since the beginning of its buyback program in September 2016 through June 30, 2023, Charter has purchased approximately 153.1 million shares of Class A common stock and Charter Holdings common units for approximately \$69.8 billion, including purchases from Liberty Broadband and A/N discussed below.